Lumi-supercomputer/lumi-userguide/docs/computing/jobs/partitions.md

 # Available Partitions

-[lumid]: ..//systems/lumid.md
+[lumi-c]: ../../computing/systems/lumic.md
+[lumi-g]: ../../computing/systems/lumig.md
+[lumi-d]: ../../computing/systems/lumid.md

-The partition setup of LUMI prioritizes jobs that aim to scale out.
+The Slurm partition setup of LUMI prioritizes jobs that aim to scale out.
 As a consequence most nodes are reserved for jobs that use all available resources.
 However, some nodes are reserved for smaller allocations and debugging.

+!!! info

+    Note that even though there is a close relationship between the Slurm partition setup and the LUMI compute hardware partitions
+    ([LUMI-G][lumi-g]/[LUMI-C][lumi-c]/[LUMI-D][lumi-d]), it is not a
+    one-to-one mapping.

-## Partitions allocatable by node
+## Slurm partitions allocatable by node

 The following partitions are available for allocation by nodes.
 When using these partitions, your jobs use all resources available on the node and won't